tomslee/ridehail/README.md

 ## Prerequisites

 This README assumes that you are familiar with the Windows or Linux command line, have git installed, and have python installed.
-I have used the [anaconda distribution](https://www.anaconda.com/products/individual).

 To check you have the prerequisites: